Telephone: 01604 545519

 Reduced parking charges are available for parents of children receiving treatment at the hospital when 24 hours parking can be purchased for the same cost of a 3 hour ticket.
 Please ask staff for details.

 What your child will need whilst in hospital

-We recognise that children like to have their own familiar things around them, and this is especially true when they are feeling poorly.
-Please bring their special comforters, teddies, blankets and small toys with you as this can make your child's experience a little better.
+We know that children like to have their own familiar things around them, and this is especially true when they are feeling unwell.
+Please bring their special comforters, teddies, blankets and small toys with you as this can make your childs experience a little better.